We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Once you select account/campaign/ad group, the information displayed in the collapsed menu will change.
 Now, you can see different campaigns, ad groups, ads, keywords, etc.

-Search box: if you want to search for a campaign by hand, type a search term or Campaign, ad groups, and asset groups into the box.
+Search box.
+If you want to search for a campaign by hand, type a search term or Campaign, ad groups, and asset groups into the box.

 The three dots next to the search box are important.
 Clicking on them, you can see enabled, paused, and other types of campaigns, as shown in the screenshot below.